Ephemeral182/ECCV24_T3-DiffWeather/README.md

 }
 ```
 ## Contact
-If you have any questions, please contact the email ephemeral182@gmail.com or sixiangchen@hkust-gz.edu.cn(will be replaced soon)
+If you have any questions, please contact the email ephemeral182@gmail.com or schen691@connect.hkust-gz.edu.cn(will be replaced soon)